| Group | Lanthanides | Melting point | 1016 oC, 1860.8 oF, 1289.15 K |

 Image explanation

-The imagery and symbols used here suggest the use of the element in the manufacture of purple glass.
+The imagery and symbols used here reflect the use of neodymium in the manufacture of purple glass.

 Appearance